 - 2-4 tablespoons Agave (or sweetened to taste)*note* If using these in a Keto diet you'll need to go with a keto-friendly sweetener like Stevia.
 Just sweeten to taste)

 - In a large skillet over low heat melt coconut oil and peanut butter.

 - Stir in cocoa powder.

 - Remove from heat and add vanilla extract if using.

 - Pour into a spouted cup to make pouring easier.

-- Pour mixture into silicone candy molds. (each mold should hold 1 tablespoon of mixture)
+- Pour mixture into silicone candy molds. (my mold holds over ½ tablespoon)